TheOriginalGeez/Cupid/README.md

 ## In-Game MCM Options

-Once you have created your character and want to start playing, you first need to configure the MCM. *Do not exit the Alternate Start Prison Cell* **and wait until no new messages appear in the top left corner!**
+Once you have created your character and want to start playing, you first need to configure the MCM. **You need to configure your MCMs before leaving the Alternate Start Prison Cell.
+If you left it before doing your MCMs make a new save.**

-Once you're not seeing any more messages, open the Mod Configuration Menu in the ESC menu.
+**Wait until the messages on the top left of your screen completely go away.** Once you're not seeing any more messages, open the Mod Configuration Menu in the ESC menu.

 **When inside this menu press TAB to back out of any config screens.** ***If you click on an MCM menu and it doesn't load, back out of all the menus (wait for any messages to disappear) and try again.***